What? : Nice section of the skyline ridge trail, mainly open space grass landscape with viewpoints to the ocean at the west and nice forest trails.

-Where? : The best way to access this park is to park your car at Hickory Oaks Trail Head on the side of 35 road, 1.6 miles north of Saratoga Gap (only few parking spots are available on the road side).
+Where? : The best way to access this open space is to park your car at Hickory Oaks Trail Head on the side of 35 road, this is 1.6 miles north of Saratoga Gap (only few parking spots are available on the road side).

 My Thoughts: I really like this park and visited here many times.

 The small parking near the road causing fewer visitors. it is a good combination of forests, hills, open sections that provide vista landscape viewing points (good location for sunset...).

 I also used to come as part of mountain bike rides, starting at Saratoga gap all the way to the Russian Ridge park.

 From the parking spot on the side of hwy 35 you can go west into Long Ridge Preserve section or east, down into Upper Stevens Creek County Park.